5 Things that Matter When it Comes to Earthquake Insurance

 There is a 99.7% chance of a 6.7+ quake in California by 2037.
 A 7.0 earthquake along the Hayward fault in San Francisco would do $170 billion in damages.
 The kicker, only $30 billion of those damages would be paid by insurance, leaving $140 billion to be paid by homeowners.

-If that has you thinking about the Big One in your area, here are 5 things that matter when purchasing earthquake insurance:
+If that has you thinking about a seismic earthquake hitting your area, here are five things that matter when purchasing earthquake insurance:

-- Details matter - You may think that your homeowners insurance covers you in the event of an earthquake.
+- Coverage Details- You may think that your homeowners insurance covers you in the event of an earthquake.
 WRONG.
 Almost all homeowners policies exclude earthquake insurance.

 If you purchase earthquake insurance, details still matter.
-Coverage may exclude certain aspects of your home, such as stucco and external masonry; it usually comprises damage caused within a 72-hour period (to allow for aftershocks).
+Coverage may exclude certain aspects of your home, such as stucco and external masonry; it usually comprises damage caused within 72 hours -- to allow for aftershocks.
 Policies specifically target catastrophic damage - anything less will most likely come out of your pocket.

 Check Your Home's Earthquake Risk

 The variance in seismic risk can lead to real differences in premiums.
 Claims payouts, on the other hand, are the leveler.
-In Oklahoma, only 3 in 20 earthquake claims have been paid out since 2010.
+In Oklahoma, only 3 in 20 earthquake claims got paid out since 2010.
 Try to get some rating on your insurance company's claim satisfaction/history before pulling the trigger.

-Probably the best place to buy earthquake insurance is in the state of California, which is the only state that sponsors earthquake coverage.
+The best place to buy earthquake insurance is in the state of California, which is the only state that sponsors earthquake coverage.
 The Golden State has not only mandated that insurers offer earthquake coverage since the 1980s, but it also created the California Earthquake Authority (CEA) in 1996 following the 1994 Northridge earthquake.
-California earthquake policy rates were recently reduced, saving policyholders more than $16 million.
+The California Earthquake Authority recently reduced rates, saving policyholders more than $16 million.

-- How your house is built matters - Another reason California's rates are lower than its coastal neighbors has to do with its proactive programs for earthquake-proofing new structures and retrofitting old ones.
+- The construction of your house and any support structures - California's rates are lower than its coastal neighbors due to its proactive programs for earthquake-proofing new structures and retrofitting old ones.
 These upgrades can save up to 5% on premiums.
 Of course, ensuring your home is earthquake-proof can benefit you, whether or not you have coverage.
 A structural retrofit may run anywhere from $1,000 to $25,000.

 At your service,